What is Tableau?

 Working with Multiple Connections in Tableau

 The workbook contains multiple connections to multiple data sources.
 Each among them is listed at the top of the data window.
 Each worksheet has a primary connection and can optionally have several secondary connections using data blend.

-The primary and the secondary connections are linked by specified relationships.
+The primary and secondary connections are linked by specified relationships.
 Adding secondary connections in Tableau to the sheet can be useful when you have data in multiple data sources that you want to integrate into a single analysis.

 Building Data View in Tableau